 Students begin to develop essential skills required to plan and organize lessons for the elementary technology education environment.
 They observe, assist, then teach in the elementary classroom and laboratory.
 6 contact hours.

-Prerequisite: Admission to FSEHD; TECH 305 and TECH 406, with minimum grade of B- and positive recommendation from the instructor; completion of at least 48 credit hours of required and cognate courses in the major, or consent of department chair; minimum cumulative G.P.A. of 2.75; and minimum G.P.A. of 2.75 in content area.
+Prerequisite: Admission to FSEHD; TECH 305 or TECH 305W and TECH 406 or TECH 406W, with minimum grade of B- and positive recommendation from the instructor; completion of at least 48 credit hours of required and cognate courses in the major, or consent of department chair; minimum cumulative G.P.A. of 2.75; and minimum G.P.A. of 2.75 in content area.

 Offered: Annually.